jon-heard/obsidian-inline-scripts/README.md

 It is _highly_ recommended that every shortcut file contain a "help *" shortcut.
 For example, the states shortcut file includes a shortcut "help state".
 A help shortcut test _must_ use this pattern: "^help name$", where "name" is specific to the shortcut file.

-The `## HOW-TO: Define a new text-entry shortcut` introduced the javascript console, which is a useful tool while developing shortcuts and shortcut files.
+The `HOW-TO: Define a new text-entry shortcut` introduced the javascript console, which is a useful tool while developing shortcuts and shortcut files.
 Another useful tool is "Developer mode", which can be turned on in the __Text Expander JS__ plugin options.
 When "Developer mode" is on, all shortcut files will be reloaded each time you move from one note to another.
 This lets you edit a shortcut file, then move to a testing note to immediately try out your changes without manually refreshing anything.
 "Developer mode" adds a slight delay when switching notes, so I suggest keeping it off unless you are actively developing a shortcut file.

-The `## HOW-TO: Define a new text-entry shortcut` also discusses shortcuts with empty Test strings.
+The `HOW-TO: Define a new text-entry shortcut` also discusses helper scripts and helper blocks.
 This feature is quite useful for larger shortcut files.

 One more feature worth mentioning: if a shortcut file contains a shortcut with the Test string of `^tejs setup$`, then that shortcut's Expansion script will be run whenever the shortcut is loaded, including when switching notes while "Developer mode" is turned on.
 This feature is useful if your shortcut file requires initialization before its shortcuts will work.